Raising Self-Esteem

 Reach Your Full Potential

-Hi, I am Dr. Lauren Chase, the founder of Climbing Hills Counseling.
-I help high-achieving women and girls raise their self-esteem, overcome anxiety and self-doubt, and reach their full potential.
+Hi, I’m Dr. Lauren Chase, founder of Climbing Hills Counseling.
+I help high-achieving women and girls boost their self-esteem, overcome anxiety and self-doubt, and unlock their full potential.

 Sit Down and Vent

-Come sit down on your favorite chair, grab a cup of coffee or tea, and let’s talk about the stress with work, friends, school, or relationships you have been experiencing.
+Sit back in your favorite chair, grab a cup of coffee or tea, and let’s talk about the stress you’ve been feeling from work, school, relationships, or friendships.

-Balancing multiple roles and responsibilities can be so exhausting!
+Balancing multiple roles and responsibilities can be overwhelming and exhausting!

-Whether you are in your favorite workout leggings or business casual trousers, we can work together towards your goals.
+Whether you are in your favorite workout leggings or business casual trousers, we can work together to achieve your goals.

 Surviving and Not Thriving

-As a fellow beautifully anxious person, I understand what it is like to exist in constant survival mode until the next challenge and not enjoying your accomplishments because it is hard to feel “good enough.”
+As a fellow beautifully anxious person, I understand what it’s like to constantly be in survival mode, always anticipating the next challenge and struggling to enjoy your achievements because it’s hard to feel “good enough.”

 Let’s work together to fight that anxiety, people-pleasing, and that bully in your head telling you that you’re just not “enough.”